IgniteUI/help-topics/topics/02_Controls/igScheduler/03_Configuring/03_igScheduler_Configure_Recurrence.md

 Property |	Purpose
 ---|---
-recurrence | This string property is used to get and set a recurrence pattern for the recurrence root activity.
-Example `FREQ=DAILY;INTERVAL=1;COUNT=2;WKST=MO` isRecurrenceRoot | This read only boolean property is used to determine if the activity is a recurrence root activity. recurrenceRoot | Used to obtain the `root recurrence activity` or `null` if the activity is not associated with a recurrence. recurrenceId | This read only string property is used to obtain the `ID` of the `root recurrence activity` or `null` if the activity is not associated with a recurrence.
+recurrence | Gets/Sets a recurrence pattern for the recurrence root activity.
+Example `FREQ=DAILY;INTERVAL=1;COUNT=2;WKST=MO` isRecurrenceRoot | A boolean property indicating if the activity is a recurrence root activity.. recurrenceRoot | Returns the `root recurrence activity` or `null` if the activity is not associated with a recurrence. recurrenceId | Returns the `ID` of the `root recurrence activity` or `null` if the activity is not associated with a recurrence.

 ### Code example

-The following code example demonstrates how to create a recurrent appointment with a monthly recurrence rule and 2 repetitions:
+The following code example demonstrates how to create a recurrent appointment with a monthly recurrence rule and 5 repetitions:

 ```javascript